 Managing our facilities in the most eco-friendly way possible is both a personal and professional passion of mine.
 I’m proud to work for a company that values sustainability as much as I do.

 At Byline, investing in companies that are working to improve the health of the planet and develop sustainable solutions is a priority for us.
 We’re always looking to find new, great companies to partner with, so we can work together to make the world a better place.

 Finding ways to invest in more sustainable practices and materials has always been a focus at Byline.
 We continue to invest in more sustainable practices for our facilities.

 We have made it standard practice to utilize LED, whenever possible, for all new lighting fixtures and have done so in our recent branch designs, along with daylight sensors to further reduce energy usage.
 This not only helps us to reduce our electricity consumption, but also helps to produce less heat overall, which reduces our HVAC consumption.
-We also negotiated a new contract for electrical supply, allowing us to utilize solar subscriptions and ultimately reduce costs significantly in 2020.
+We also negotiated a new contract for electrical supply, allowing us to utilize solar subscriptions and ultimately reduce costs significantly in 2020, while helping the planet.
 We also partnered with a janitorial services company selected for their focus on providing products and services that improve the health of our employees, lower our carbon footprint, and reduce energy output.